By David McKinnie, NOAA Office of Ocean Exploration and Research

 June 7-8, 2016

-On June 7-8, a team will use OpenROV submersibles to explore the SS Tahoe shipwreck.
-They will document the expedition and engage virtual citizen explorers online and demonstrate best practices for citizen exploration.
+On June 7-8, 2016, a team used OpenROV submersibles to explore the SS Tahoe shipwreck.
+They documented the expedition and engaged virtual citizen explorers online and demonstrated best practices for citizen exploration.

 When the community of ocean explorers met for the first National Forum on Ocean Exploration in 2013, they identified citizen exploration as an important component of a new, coordinated ocean exploration program.
 They said that as the cost of technology dropped and capabilities grew greater, more and better tools would be available to those who wanted to become explorers in their own right—and that these new citizen explorers were poised to make important contributions to our understanding of the ocean environment.

 Increasingly, citizen scientists are able to contribute by annotating data sets or by helping to annotate images collected during ocean exploration conducted by large ships and deep-diving remotely operated vehicles.
 Citizen scientists can participate in deep-ocean exploration in real time by calling up live feeds from telepresence-enabled expeditions on their computers and mobile devices.
 But citizen explorers are now conducting their own expeditions using new affordable, capable tools.

 Few ocean science expeditions are conducted by solitary individuals.
 Almost all are organized and executed by a community of explorers and supporters.
 Citizen exploration is unlikely to be different.